bertofurth/Seagate-Central-Samba/INSTRUCTIONS_CROSS_COMPILE.md

 at the top of the **build-common** file to suit your build environment.

-    #
+These parameters are arranged roughly in order of their likelihood of needing to be changed.
+The first three are the most important to get right.

+#### CROSS_COMPILE
-    # Set the prefix name of the cross compiling toolkit.
-This
+This parameter sets the prefix name of the cross compiling toolkit.
-    # will likely be something like arm-XXX-linux-gnueabi-
+This will likely be something like "arm-XXX-linux-gnueabi-" .
-    # Normally this will have a dash at the end.
+Normally this will have a dash (-) at the end.
-    #

     export CROSS_COMPILE=arm-sc-linux-gnueabi-

-    #
+#### CROSS and TOOLS
-    # The location of the root of the cross compiling tool suite
-    # on the compiling host (CROSS), and the location of the
+The location of the root of the cross compiling tool suite on the compiling host (CROSS), and the location of the cross compiling binary executables such as gcc (TOOLS).

-    # binaries (TOOLS).
-    #
-    # Make sure to use an absolute path and not the ~ or . symbols.
+Make sure to use an absolute path and not the ~ or . symbols.
-    #

     CROSS=$HOME/Seagate-Central-Toolchain/cross
     TOOLS=$CROSS/tools/bin

-    #
-    # Set the number of threads to use when compiling.
-    #
+#### J (Number of CPU threads)
-    # Generally set equal to or less than the number of CPU
+Set the number of threads to use when compiling.
+Generally set equal to or less than the number of CPU cores on the building machine.
-    # cores on the building machine.
-Set to 1 when
+Set to 1 when troubleshooting.
-    # troubleshooting.
-    #

     J=6

+#### BUILDHOST_DEST
+The directory on the compiling host where binaries and other generated files will be temporarily installed before being copied to the Seagate Central.

+This is different to DEST (see below) which is where the generated files need to be copied to on the Seagate Central itself

+     BUILDHOST_DEST=$(pwd)/cross

+#### DEST
+The directory where the final product will be installed on the target device (i.e. on the Seagate Central).
+This should probably be left as /usr/local .

+Note that is NOT the place where the resultant binaries and libraries will be temporarily copied to on the compiling host (see BUILDHOST_DEST).

+     DEST=/usr/local

+#### SEAGATE_LIBS_BASE
+Specify a directory containing the native library files as copied from the Seagate Central.
+If this directory is changed then make sure the step that downloads libraries from the Seagate Central to the build host is modified accordingly.

+     SEAGATE_LIBS_BASE=$(pwd)/sc-libs

+### Samba cross answers file
-If you decide to build a significantly different version of samba than the one used in this guide (v4.4.16) then then you may need to alter the included cross-answers file which has a name similar to
+If you decide to build a significantly different version of samba than the one used in this guide then then you may need to alter the included cross-answers file which has a name similar to

 **samba-X.X.X-cross-answers-seagate-central.txt**